sverweij/dependency-cruiser/doc/options-reference.md

 ### `forceDeriveDependents`

 > [!WARNING]
 > Deprecated.
-This optiton hasnt had any effect on dependency-cruiser's behaviour
+This option hasn't had any effect on dependency-cruiser's behaviour
 > since a few major versions.
 I there's a need to maniuplate whether or not
 > dependendents get derived independent of any rule (/ metric/ report) needing
 > them use the [`skipAnalysisNotInRules`](#skipanalysisnotinrules) option as